 Week 1: Co-op Made Display: Photo of an End Cap, floor display, or shelf demonstrating the co-op identity/co-op difference and promoting other Co-ops in the food system, particularly highlighting the Co-op Month theme, promoting products, etc.

-- Post by: Friday, October 8th by Close of Business
+- Post by: Friday, October 6th by midnight

-Week 2: Co-ops: Build back for Impact.
-Photo demonstrating the 2021 Co-op Month theme of “Build Back for Impact.”
-Demonstrate how your Co-op is working to grow and build back more just, resilient, and inclusive communities.
-For example, show how your co-op is addressing the global pandemic (mutual aid, community resources, etc.), climate emergency (waste reduction, energy recycling, etc.) or systemic racism (community programs, training, Round Up contributions, etc.).
-How is your co-op building back an economy that works for everyone and embracing the values and principles that make us truly unique?
+Week 2: Co-op Identity: Photo demonstrating the 2023 Co-op Month theme of “Owning our Identity.”
+Demonstrate how your Co-op demonstrates the Co-op Values and Principles.
+How is your co-op building an economy that works for everyone and embracing the values and principles that make us truly unique?

-- Post by: Friday, October 15th by Close of Business
+- Post by: Friday, October 13th by midnight

 Week 3: Co-op Staff Pride Photo: We know your staff is awesome: show us!
-Our Co-op’s staff has gone above and beyond to keep our communities fed and safe during this COVID crisis, and beyond.
+Our Co-op’s staff has gone above and beyond to keep our communities fed and safe during the COVID crisis, natural disasters and beyond.
 Share a photo of your Co-op Staff showing their Co-op Pride.
 Could include NFCA temporary tattoo, buttons, or bumper stickers or info cards.

 Week 4: Co-op Jack-0′-Lantern/Fall Harvest Display: Carved pumpkin, pumpkin display, or Fall harvest extravaganza display with the Co-op Month Theme/Co-ops Rock/your Co-op logo/name, etc.

-Much thanks and appreciation to our sponsors for participating by providing the prizes!
+Much thanks and appreciation to our sponsors and co-op partners for participating by providing the prizes!

 Week 1 Winner: Co-op Made Display: Littleton Food Co-op